sleeyax/electron-asar-encrypt-demo/README.md

 const moduleParent = module.parent;
 if (module !== process.mainModule || (moduleParent !== Module && moduleParent !== undefined && moduleParent !== null)) {
-  // If the native module is not an entry, an error will be reported exit dialog.showErrorBox('Error', 'This program has been changed by others.') app.quit()
+  // If the native module is not an entry, an error will be reported and exit dialog.showErrorBox('Error', 'This program has been changed by others.') app.quit()
 }